Let’s switch gears a sec, shall we? This isn’t really baby related at all-so don’t go too far if babies aren’t your thang.

 It was great because it was a 13 week course (at that time) where you met once a week to go through Dave’s teachings.
 You watched a quick video then broke up into groups to do a few pages out of his workbook.
 This allowed people to own up to their debt as well as get tips and inspiration to stay focused.

 I would highly recommend it if you need some help.
 The class is $119 and once you sign up you can go as often as you need.
 He also has a Financial Peace Junior if you want to get your kids, ages 3-12, started on the right track early.
 I’m thinking Josh and I need a refresher in FPU since we can’t seem to stick to a budget.
 I do one every month but darnit if I don’t stick to it.
+I definitely want to try out these eMeals he always talks about to see if that can help me cut the food budget down.
 We also you Mint.com which is online tool you can use to track your expenses, and set up a budget to go along with your hand written one-I highly recommend it!

 That’s what inspired me to write this post.
 If I’m being honest, we’re stuck on baby step #4 and can’t seem to nail that one down.
 I hope since I’m putting this information out there, it will help me get my butt in gear and back to naming every dollar that comes and goes in our home.
 And I definitely want to get it together so I can show baby girl the proper way to spend, save, and give money.
 Wouldn’t that be awesome if we taught our kids how not to acquire debt and have college paid off before they graduated?
 What a crazy world this would be if everyone was debt free!
 Watch out now.